Azure/azure-service-operator/docs/azuresql/sql.md

 ## Demo App

-Watch this demo <https://bit.ly/2lUIX6Y> to observe how you would you use the Azure SQL Operator from a real application
+Watch this demo <https://bit.ly/2lUIX6Y> to observe how you would you use the Azure SQL Operator from a real application.